AubreyYoung/blog/oracle/Oracle数据库检查.md

 select substr(object_name,1,40) object_name,substr(owner,1,15) owner,object_type from dba_objects where status='INVALID' order by owner,object_type;

 select owner,object_type,count(*) from dba_objects where status='INVALID' group by owner,object_type order by owner,object_type ;

+-- 1. Query returning the number of invalid objects remaining.
+This number should decrease with time.
+SELECT COUNT(*) FROM obj$ WHERE status IN (4, 5, 6);

+-- 2. Query returning the number of objects compiled so far.
+This number should increase with time.
+SELECT COUNT(*) FROM UTL_RECOMP_COMPILED;
 ```

 ### 2.18.2 SYS用户无效对象